bsc-iitm/python/ppa/week-3/PPA-9.md

 ## Hint

-Nested loops are one way to solve the problem.
-What should be the ranges for the outer and inner for loops?
+A nested loop is one way to solve the problem.
+What should be the ranges for the outer and inner `for` loops?
 How many rows are we printing?
 In each row, how many zeros are we printing?
 To move to the next row, just use `print()`.

-But there is also a way to solve the problem using a single loop.
+There is a way to solve the problem using a single loop.
 A hint is given below:

 - string
 - integer